ARIDA: Backland's Awakening

 ARIDA: Backland's Awakening (formerly known as Projeto Sertão) is an adventure game and survival video game developed by Aoca Game Lab.
-The game was released on August 2019, exclusively for Windows, through digital distribution on the Steam platform.
+The game was released in August 2019, exclusively for Windows, through digital distribution on the Steam platform.
 The player experiences the journey of Cícera, a young countrywoman who needs to overcome obstacles imposed by hunger and drought in the Brazilian backlands of the 19th century.

 Development

 Arida was developed by a team of eight independent developers from the Bahia studio Aoca Game Lab, a studio founded by a historian, Filipe Pereira.
 The game received funding from SECULT - Secretary of Culture of the State of Bahia, through Edital Culturas Digitais FCBA 2014.

 The game's atmosphere is inspired by the Canudos Region of the late 19th century, a region hit by a great drought.
 In order to portray the environment as faithfully as possible, the team of developers traveled to the Canudos region and spent a few days observing the region.